MieskeB/apollo13/README.md

 | --- |
 | Dutch |

-If you want to make a translation, feel free to make it and contact me so I can add it to the repository.
+If you want to translate something, feel free to do so and contact me so I can add it to the repository.

 ## Gameplay loop